 Electronic Devices

-We’ve already covered how light from outside can stop your body from producing melatonin.
+We’ve already covered how light from the outside can stop your body from producing melatonin.
 Still, blue light from electronic devices such as mobile phones, computers, and televisions also has the same effect on the human body.
-This means that if you’re playing on your phone or watching TV before bed, there will be a delay in your body producing melatonin.
+This means that if you’re playing on your phone or watching TV before bed, your body will be delayed in producing melatonin.

-Because of this, it’s recommended that you put down your electronic devices around an hour before it’s your bedtime to allow your body to get ready for bed and produce melatonin.
-Of course, though, sometimes you’ll need to use electronics before you go to bed, so if you can’t keep your phone down, it’s recommended to get blue light glasses to limit how much the blue light affects you.
+Because of this, it’s recommended that you put down your electronic devices around an hour before bedtime to allow your body to get ready for bed and produce melatonin.
+Of course, though, sometimes you’ll need to use electronics before you go to bed, so if you can’t keep your phone down, it’s recommended that you get blue light glasses to limit how much the blue light affects you.

 Breathing Exercises